Researcher in Cognitive (Neuro)Science & Machine Learning (AI),

 Curious about all things computational, aesthetic, animal and machine.

-Disclaimer: This site is (kinda) under construction!
+Disclaimer: This site is (always) under construction!
 Please forgive any issues with rendering.

 Friends call me Coco, and you can, too!
 I’m a hybrid academic and industry research scientist, working broadly in the areas of computational cognitive (neuro)science and machine learning (AI), but with a particular focus on the intersection of perception and language in the understanding (and reverse engineering) of human intelligence.
 As a graduate student in the Harvard Vision Sciences Lab, I worked mainly on understanding the role of rapid, subsymbolic perceptual computations in higher-order cognitive processes through the lens of emergent AI technologies.
 As an undergraduate, I studied comparative literature and international relations, with emphases on language learning, security, indigenous knowledge, and sustainable development.